Cavender-Bares-Lab/Data-management-lab/docs/protocols/surface_sterilization.md

 4. Fourth wash: Place the plant sample in 70% ethanol for 1 minute.
 5. Fifth wash: Rinse the plant sample off in sterile water.
-6. Leaves are now surface sterilized and can be placed into sterile 50mL tubes,then into -80 storage.
+6. Leaves are now surface sterilized and can be placed into sterile 50mL tubes, then into -80 storage.

 ### Hazardous Waste Handling